Native American Retention Initiative Staff at 2024 Harvest Bash

 • Associate Director | Oglala Lakota

-• Native American Academic Student Services Center
+• Strategic Native American Retention Initiative and Native American Academic Student Success Center

 William (Will) Sampson is a first-generation college graduate who originally comes from Tulare, California (Yokuts lands).
 He graduated from UC Davis in 2019 with degrees in Native American Studies and History, and received his M.A. in History from the University of Washington in 2022.
 Will was amongst the first students to work in the Native Nest when it first opened in 2017, and is excited for the opportunity to work with and support the community that played a critical role in his growth as a Native person in higher education.
-He is committed to developing strategies for Native students to succeed academically and professionally during their time at UC Davis, as well as foster opportunities for Native student leadership.
+He is committed to developing strategies for students to succeed academically and professionally during their time at UC Davis, as well as foster opportunities for student leadership.

 Staff